 Section 504 of The Rehabilitation Act of 1973 prohibits discrimination on the basis of disability in programs, public and private, that receive federal financial assistance.
 Section 504 covers institutions regardless of whether they have open door, selective, or competitive admissions practices.

-People with disabilities have the same legal remedies that are available under Title VII of the Civil Rights Act of 1964, as amended in 1991.
+People with disabilities have the same legal remedies that are available under Title VI of the Civil Rights Act of 1964, as amended in 1991.
 Thus, individuals who are discriminated against may file a complaint with the relevant federal agency or sue in federal court.
 Enforcement agencies encourage informal mediation and voluntary compliance.

 It is the policy of West Virginia Northern Community College to comply with the Americans with Disabilities Act (ADA).
 The ADA Coordinator facilitates employment accommodations at West Virginia Northern Community College.
 The College follows the guidelines of the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act of 1973, GINA, and current case law.
 This process is designed to assure that reasonable accommodations are provided as required by law.

 Employee and visitor inquiries regarding employment, accommodations, discrimination or harassment based upon disability should be referred to Robert Brak, ADA Counselor/Coordinator, West Virginia Northern Community College, 1704 Market Street, Wheeling, WV 26003 or by email to email@example.com or by phone to 304-214-8901.

 Student inquiries about the ADA and accommodations should be referred to the WVNCC Academic Resource Center Accessibility Office.